OmShiv/linkedin-prebid-module/README.md

 To install the LinkedIn Ads ID module, you must first ensure that the Prebid User ID module is integrated into your Prebid setup.
 Once that prerequisite is met, you can include the LinkedIn Ads ID module in your Prebid implementation.

-1. Clone or download the Prebid.js repository.
+1. Clone or download the Prebid.js repository
-2. Navigate to the root directory of the cloned repository.
+2. Navigate to the root directory of the cloned repository
 3. Include the LinkedIn Ads ID module in your build using the Prebid build tools.

 #### Usage

 To use the LinkedIn Ads ID module, follow these steps:

-1. Configure the User ID module in your Prebid setup.
+1. Configure the User ID module in your Prebid setup
 2. Add the LinkedIn Ads ID submodule configuration to the User ID module's configuration.
-3. Ensure that your site has the necessary cookies (`li_fat`, `li_giant`) set by LinkedIn for tracking.

 Example configuration: